Voluntary Disclosure Program

 - Waive the filing requirements for periods prior to the look-back period; and

-- Waive audits prior to the look-back period, unless it is determined that the taxpayer is subject to disqualification as noted above.
+- Waive audits prior to the look-back period, unless it is determined that the customer is subject to disqualification as noted above.

 The basic terms and conditions of the voluntary disclosure program call for: